+The moon first enters the outer partial shadow called the penumbra.
+The moon's brightness gradually fades and appears to have a dimmer portion, which moves from left to right across the moon face as it travels deeper into the penumbra.
 When the moon moves into the umbra – the darkest portion of the Earth’s shadow – it begins to appear as though a bite has been taken out of the moon.
-This "bite" grows until the moon is completely within the total eclipse phase.
+This bite grows until the moon is completely within the total eclipse phase.
 It becomes fully visible as a copper orange-red color once it's all the way inside the umbra shadow.

-The color comes from sunlight bent through the Earth’s atmosphere and reaching the moon before being reflected back to Earth.
-Visual results may vary depending on the clarity of the sky and amount of light around the observation point.
+The process reverses as the moon leaves the shadow.
+A lunar eclipse lasts a total of about three hours from start to finish.
+The period of totality – when the moon is in the umbra – usually lasts about an hour, with some variation for each eclipse.
 The pull of the sun and moon add to the tidal effects anytime they're in line with the Earth.
-They subtract from the tidal pull when the sun and moon are at right angles to each other from Earth.
+This pull subtracts from the tidal pull when the sun and moon are at right angles to each other from Earth.
 Because a lunar eclipse only takes place during a full moon, tides are higher during this time.

-Wildife and Eclipses
+Wildlife and Eclipses

 Centuries-old lore claims that wildlife behave differently during a lunar eclipse.
 A study of the owl monkey conducted in 2010 by the University of Pennsylvania Department of Anthropology showed a pronounced change in monkey activity during a lunar eclipse.
 The study suggests this is due to the changing light levels as the eclipse proceeds.